ANZICS CTG Supported Study

 The BALANCE pilot RCT is to determine if it feasible to perform the main BALANCE RCT among critically ill patients with bloodstream infection to determine whether shorter duration antibiotic therapy (7 days) is as effective as longer duration antibiotic therapy (14 days)?

 We hypothesize that the RCT will be feasible, as determined by:

-Sunnybrook Research Institute, Medical Research Institute of New Zealand
+Sunnybrook Research Institute, and the Medical Research Institute of New Zealand.

 Canadian Critical Care Trials Group